Reading Systems Accessibility Support Roundup

 Books from the world’s largest eBook store are read using the Kindle app.
 The app is available on most computer and smartphone platforms, including Amazon’s own Fire Tablets.
 The Kindle app has been evaluated by our testers on iOS, Android, Windows and Fire tablets.
 The Kindle apps can provide a wonderful way to read books such as novels.
 For more complex titles that include images, tables, figures and references you may be better off looking elsewhere.

 Our evaluators liked: Support for visual adjustments is good on all platforms.
+The Assistive Reader features provides read aloud with highlighting (Android, Fire OS and iOS).
 There are useful features in the app, such as “word wise” that explains the more challenging words in the book, and the customizable “reading ruler” to add a colored ruler over text to help guide reading (Android, Fire OS and iOS).
 The voices on the Fire tablets are especially high quality and natural sounding.
 On some books, it is possible to combine the eBook and Audible audiobook for a synchronized reading experience (purchases necessary).
 Titles in the Kindle eBook store indicate whether they are screen reader supported or not.

 Be aware: Heading navigation using Voiceover (iOS) or Talkback (Android) is not supported.
 Table navigation is poor.
 Image descriptions are not announced on iOS or Android.
-There is no built-in read-aloud feature in the app on Android, and the Speak Screen feature on iOS does not provide visual emphasis of the words being spoken.
 Your own EPUB titles cannot easily be loaded into the app.
 The Windows Kindle app supports more screen reader features than other versions of the app.

 Apple iBooks icon